 Varin drew forth a single, pudgy finger and shook it to the tempo of his words.
 “Are we clear, Thibold?”

 Mr. Aerent’s shoulders slumped as his eyes once again drifted toward the doors.
 “But…” he began.
 His eyes came back to center, back to the face of the Inn’s owner.
 The pulsing eyelids said all that was required.
 “Very well then…If you’ll just excuse me, I shall get my bag and we can begin.”
-Thibold stepped to the corner and retrieved a crude leather bag.
+Thibold stepped to the corner and retrieved his crude leather satchel.
 As he hoisted the sack to his chest, he caught Varin’s look of disappointment.

 “Well then,” Varin gristled as he eyed the worn satchel.
 “I’ve waited this long,” he continued.
-“I can only hope the contents bear no resemblance to the, uh…sack…they arrived in.”
+“I can only hope the contents bear no resemblance to the, eh…vessel…they arrived in.”
 Varin wrinkled his nose as he attempted to glean insight into its contents.

-Mr. Aerent fumbled with the handles.
+Mr. Aerent fumbled with the straps.
 “Ye…yes, of course, Mr. Wray,” he said.
 His words lacked confidence…tasty morsels to the Wray’s of the world.
 Varin leaned forward and snatched the satchel out of his hands.
 “Now see here…” Mr. Aerent protested, but relented once again at the sight of Varin’s expression.
 “Well…the, there you are then.”
 With a wave of his hands and a giant step backward, he urged Varin to explore the bag’s mysterious wares.

 Once more, Varin scoured the inside of the old leather bag.
-His eyes softened while he paused, then pulled out a brilliant, gold necklace.
+His eyes softened while he paused, then pulled out a brilliant, golden necklace.
 Its gems were red and pure.
-The intricately woven facets pulsed with the light from the sun.
+The intricately woven facets pulsed with the light of the sun.
 The slave owner drooled, like nothing he had ever seen.
 He stared, refusing to take his eyes away from the lustrous jewelry.
 With a perverse intent, he looked to Mr. Aerent and said, “You found...”